dethe/blocklib/README.md

 * `xtag.remove(elem)` will remove an element from its parent.
 It is just shorter than the standard DOM call.
 Returns the element just removed.
 * `xtag.closest(elem, selector)` will return the nearest ancestor element of elem that matches the selector.

+### `channel.js`

+* `channel.on(channelName, elem)` registers element to receive updates on channelName.
+* `channel.off(channelName, elem)` unregisters element to receive updates on channelName.
+* `channel.once(channelName, elem)` registers element to recieve a one-time update on channelName.
+* `channel.emit(channelName, data)` sends an arbitrary data object to every element listening on channelName.
+Each listener that has an `onChannel(channelName, data)` method will have it called with those arguments.
+* `channel.emitAsync(channelName, data)` sends an arbitrary data object to every element listening on channelName, but doesn't wait until they process it.
+Each listener's `onChannel` method will be called as above.